-Kimia Ghorbani was born in Teheran in 1984, during the war between Iran and Iraq.
-She graduated in music and literature in the capital and she became famous in her country as the first woman to play alone in the streets, challenging the laws and the customs of the ayatollah regime.
+Kimia Ghorbani was born in 1984 in Teheran, during the war between Iran and Iraq.
+After graduating in music and literature, she famously became the first woman in the country to sing alone in the streets, challenging the laws and customs of the ayatollah regime.

-In 2013 she got a visa to go to Italy and study music in the Conservatory G.B.
-Martin in Bologna, where she studied composition and established the music project Tarifa, a band opened to many influences and collaborations.
+In 2013 Kimia received a visa to study composition at the Conservatory G.B.
+Martin in Bologna, Italy.
+There, she established the music project Tarifa, a band open to collaborations and incorporation of other musical influences.

-In 2015 she raised the interest of the TV channel BBC, that produced a reportage about her story which was broadcasted for two weeks in Europe and United States and gave her international reputation.
-In the same year she recorded Ma ro roodi bedan, winning the prize Song of the Year for Radio Farda, the most important broadcasting iranian radio station.
+In 2015 a two-episode documentary about her life was broadcast by the BBC throughout Europe and the United States.
+In the same year she recorded Ma ro roodi bedan, which won her Song of the Year from Radio Farda, the most important Iranian radio station.

-In 2016, in her eighth month of pregnancy, she took part to the Rai 2 TV emission The Voice of Italy that made her being talk about for the political and progressive attitude and for her strongly unconventional performance.
+While being 8 months pregnant, in 2016 Kimia took part in the Rai 2 TV show The Voice of Italy and became a talking point because of her political and progressive attitude and her unconventional performance.